 The body will increase blood flow to the brain in order to provide this vital organ with the required oxygen supply.
 This sudden increase in blood flow to the brain (sometimes up to twice as much as the normal amount of blood) often kickstarts symptoms that notify the individual of their condition.

 Symptoms of anoxic brain injury are detailed in the following section.

 Mild Anoxic/Hypoxic Brain Injury Symptoms:

-- Difficulty concentrating (shortened attention span)
+- Difficulty concentrating (shortened attention span and confusion)

 - Loss of coordination (motor skills)

-- Forgetting details & memory trouble
+- Forgetting details and memory trouble

 - Affected vision

-- Persistent headache
+- Persistent headache or migraine

 As the condition of anoxia worsens, so will the symptoms, with individuals feeling agitated or confused without reason and their skin taking on a slightly bluish shade — especially around the lips and fingertips.
 This bluishness in the skin is due to the lowered level of oxygen in the blood.

-Mild anoxic or hypoxic injuries should still be addressed immediately.
+Mild anoxic or hypoxic brain injuries should still be addressed immediately.
 These injuries can digress rapidly and have the ability to permanently alter one’s state of being.

 Severe Anoxic or Hypoxic Brain Injury Symptoms:

 If severe damage has been sustained by the brain due to anoxic injury, victims may transition from a coma into a persistent vegetative state.
-In a persistent vegetative state, basic bodily and brain functions continue (such as continuous heartbeat, regular blood pressure, and the digestion of food) but all consciousness is gone.
+In a persistent vegetative state, basic bodily and brain functions continue (such as continuous heartbeat, heart attack, regular blood pressure, and the digestion of food) but all consciousness is gone.

 While the victim may still appear to sleep and wake, there is a lack of brain activity and response to the environment around.